A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Nuisance parameters

 These relative calibration coefficients are determined very precisely and show that the inter-frequency effective calibrations display small $\sim 0.1 - 0.3 \%$ variations from unity (consistent with our analysis of intra-frequency relative calibrations).
 These relative calibrations are insensitive to multipole range and, provided one restricts to high latitude areas of the sky, are insensitive to dust cleaning\footnote{However, if instead of cleaning with 545 GHz, we remove dust using the smooth power spectrum dust templates discussed in Sect.\ \ref{subsec:dust_power}, the errors on the calibration coefficients are increased because of the additional scatter from CMB-foreground correlations.}.
 Note that at the position of the first acoustic peak ($\ell \approx 220$), the four temperature spectra in the \camspec\ likelihoods are consistent with each other to within $\sim 0.08\%$ after recalibration.

 In the current version of \camspec\ we simply recalibrate the temperature spectra using the coefficients of \ref{equ:Nu2a} - \ref{equ:Nu2c} (or equivalents for the full mission detset likelihood) and no longer include relative calibrations as nuisance parameters.
-This reduces degeneracies with other foreground components (principally dust amplitudes) but has little impact on cosmological parameters.
+This reduces degeneracies with other foreground components (principally dust amplitudes, if these are carried as nuisance parameters) but has little impact on cosmological parameters.